car-r/astro-pickleball/src/pages/blog/what-is-pickleball.md

   - "pickleball"
 ---

 Pickleball is a fun, fast-paced game that can be played by people of all ages.
 It's a cross between tennis, badminton, and ping pong, and can be enjoyed by anyone who loves sports.
-It's an enjoyable way to get a great workout and make new friends.
+It's an enjoyable way to get a <a href="/blog/the-health-benefits-of-playing-pickleball">stay healthy</a> and make new friends.
 Here's everything you need to know about pickleball, including how to play it and where you can find courts near you.

 To play pickleball, players use a solid paddle and a plastic ball with holes similar to a wiffle ball.
 The game is played on a badminton-sized court that is 44 feet long and 20 feet wide.
 Points are only are scored when you or your team is serving, and most points are won by being the first team to get close to the net.
 Games are typically played to 11 points, and there are singles or doubles variations.